thealanjason/ravaflow-container/README.md

 # r.avaflow Container
 This repository contains a MWE to build a apptainer container for the ![r.avaflow](https://www.landslidemodels.org/r.avaflow/) solver.
+The r.avaflow source code or `ravaflow` folder has been downloaded from: https://www.landslidemodels.org/r.avaflow/software/r.avaflow3G_20230411.zip and is licensed under GPLv3.

 ## How to Use
 0. Install Apptainer using the ![Installation Instructions](https://apptainer.org/docs/admin/main/installation.html#install-from-pre-built-packages).
 For a compute cluster with apptainer already installed, load the Apptainer module instead.